uwacsp/cits5503/Labs/Lab9MoreAI.md

 ### [Step 3] Create a custom slot type

 Using the AWS CLI, create a custom slot type using the following json file

+Note: Student Number can't be used in making the names unique because the names need to haver non-numeral characters.
+Use your name instead.

 ```
 {